Skip to main content

 WordPress speed is a business problem before it is a score problem

-• An oversized hero image or video that becomes the LCP element.
+• An oversized hero image or video becoming the LCP element.

-• Too much CSS and JavaScript from a page builder, theme, or addon stack.
+• Too much CSS and JavaScript from the theme, page builder, or addon stack.

-• Third-party scripts for chat, tracking, A/B testing, heatmaps, or embeds loading too early.
+• Third-party scripts such as chat, heatmaps, tag managers, review widgets, or consent tools loading too early.

-• Layout shifts from late-loading fonts, banners, cookie tools, or injected widgets.
+• Layout shifts caused by late-loading fonts, banners, or injected widgets.

 Use caching in the right order